esselstyn/esselstyn.github.io/projects.md

 ---

 ## Projects
--Systematics of crocidurine shrews
+- Systematics of crocidurine shrews
--Rates of evolution in rats and mice
+- Rates of evolution in rats and mice
--Biodiversity inventories
+- Biodiversity inventories
--Mammalian phylogeny
+- Mammalian phylogeny